berthelemy/faouetinformatique/index.md

 - Can they find out what they need?
 - Do they get in touch / buy something / join you?

-If you answer no or don't know to any of these questions, then perhaps I can help!
+If you answer "no" or "don't know" to any of these questions, then perhaps I can help!

 {% include cta.html %}